Terenceyuyue/varFEM/README.md

     A more general method is added by introducing signed stiffness matrix and signed load vector.
 Such prodecure can be extended to other problems with d.o.f.s varing in directions and can be furter applied to polygonal meshes.

 - Besides Morley element, Zienkiewicz element and Adini element are two other commonly used nonconforming elements.
-  The former is incomplete cubic triangular element and the latter is incomplete bicubic rectangular element.
+  The former is an incomplete cubic triangular element and the latter is an incomplete bicubic rectangular element.
   In addition to directional problems, all three non-conforming elements (and conforming elements) can be programmed in the unified framework given in the document.

 ## Mixed FEM